SoftwareONE-SAP/meteor-reactable/README.md

 ```

 If `config.empty.props` is a `function` rather than an `object`, it will be run each time the component is rendered.

+### `config.stopped` [ `Object` ]

+This works exactly the same as `config.empty` except the component is added if the source subscription's `onStop` event is called, i.e
+if there is an error thrown in the publication.
+This will only work if Reactable is responsible for creating the subscription.

 ### `config.paginate` [ `Object` | `Number` ]